copystring/ioBroker.roborock/README.md

 ### **WORK IN PROGRESS**
 * (copystring) Create and clear update interval for each vacuum correctly
 * (copystring) Fix consumables for S6 MaxV
+* (copystring) Start webserver and websocket server only when map creation is enabled

 ### 0.1.3 (2023-03-03)
 * (copystring) "retry" on getMap() is not an error